decentraland/old-documentation/_posts/market/2020-02-16-land-manager.md

    ![](/images/media/marketplace_edit_parcel.png)

-2. Click **Submit**
+2. Click **Submit**.
 3. Confirm this transaction on your Ethereum client and wait for the network to verify it.

 ## Give permissions

-You can give another user permissions to edit the content in a parcel or estate.
+You can give another user permissions to edit the content in a parcel or Estate.
 This enables that user to deploy code to the scene, whilst not having the ability to sell the token.

 The user given permission can also change the name or description in the Marketplace.

 To grant permissions over your LAND:

-1. Navigate to the details page of the parcel or estate and click **Permissions**.
+1. Navigate to the details page of the parcel or Estate and click **Permissions**.

    ![](/images/media/marketplace_give_permissions.png)

-2. Click **Submit**
+2. Click **Submit**.
 3. Confirm this transaction on your Ethereum client and wait for the network to verify it.

 ## See your activity history